HaldiH/vtd-attacks/slides.md

 ### MSI data format

-Any PCIe writes transaction with `feeXXXXh` as the address results in an interrupt signal to one of the CPUs in the system.
+Any PCIe writes transaction with `0xFEEXXXX` as the address results in an interrupt signal to one of the CPUs in the system.

 <div class="two-column-div">